Sing a New Psalm:

 here’s a question: what do you think that your soul is worth?

-Lesson 11, “God Will Ransom My Soul,” focuses on Psalms appropriate to pray at Vespers (Evening Prayer).
+Lesson 11, “God Will Ransom My Soul,” focuses on psalms appropriate to pray at Vespers (Evening Prayer).
 The illustration created by Turning to God’s Word co-founder Tami Palladino suggests the time of day in two ways—through the darkening sky at dusk, and through a cemetery setting that points toward the evening of life.
-The Psalmist’s meditations on death apparently were intended to push his audience to ask what their own lives might be worth.
+The son or sons of Korah who composed the meditations on death in Psalm 49 apparently intended to push his audience to ask what their own lives might be worth.
 This is a question Christians shouldn’t avoid.
-How do you think it is that we can benefit in the here-and-now from remembering our mortality?
-When during the liturgical year does the Church especially focus on the idea that death is inevitable?
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 47 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+How can men and women benefit in the here-and-now from remembering our mortality?
+When during the liturgical year does the Church focus on the idea that death is inevitable?
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 49 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 how much is too much?